- Rapid Reference 🚀

 - Isotonic bicarbonate is generally obtained by adding three amps of bicarbonate to a liter of D5W (this creates a 150 mM solution of bicarbonate).

-- Isotonic bicarbonate decreases the potassium in three ways: (1) dilution, (2) shifting of potassium into muscle cells, (3) renal potassium excretion is promoted by alkalosis.12
+- Isotonic bicarbonate decreases the potassium in three ways: (1) dilution, (2) shifting of potassium into muscle cells, (3) renal potassium excretion is promoted by alkalosis.(18936701)

-- This has been demonstrated to work, but only for patients with metabolic acidosis.8 13 14 Unfortunately, this requires giving 1-2 liters of fluid, a volume which many patients will be unable to tolerate.
+- Isotonic bicarbonate infusions have been demonstrated to work, but only for patients with metabolic acidosis.(1552710, 24132, 1668124) This requires giving 1-2 liters of fluid, so it is not a viable treatment for patients with volume overload.

 Rx severe hyperkalemia: Potassium elimination